 The next step to a great chicken is to flip the chicken over every 20-30 minutes, so it cooks evenly and the dark meat (which takes a little longer) is roasted to perfection.
 You have a much better chance of not overcooking the white meat if you use this technique, and it’s as easy as turning the whole chicken over with a pair of tongs and a spatula.

 Resting the chicken after cooking is essential too, so the juices stay inside the bird and keep it super tender.
 I prefer to rest my chicken for at least 20 minutes, covered with foil to keep warm.
 The pan juices ladled over the chicken add another level of perfection, and a simple green salad completes the meal.

 2 sprigs fresh oregano, leaves removed & roughly chopped

 1/2 teaspoon black pepper

 1. Preheat oven to 425 degrees.
 Blot chicken dry with a paper towel and tie legs together with kitchen string.
 Tuck wings underneath bird, so they won’t burn.

 2. In a small bowl, add butter, 1 1/2 teaspoon salt and pepper, stir.
 Add chopped oregano, and stir until combined.

-3. Using your fingertips, lift skin from breast and smear 1 tablespoon on top of meat.
-Place skin back down to cover meat.
-Rub remaining butter all over chicken and sprinkle with remaining salt.
-Place chicken breast side up in roasting pan and cook for 20 minutes in oven.
+3. Using your fingertips, lift skin from breast and smear 1 tablespoon of butter over meat.
+Rub remaining butter all over outside of chicken and sprinkle with remaining salt.
+Place chicken breast side up inside a roasting pan on a small rack and cook for 20 minutes in oven.

 4. Remove chicken and flip over onto breast and place back in oven to roast for 20 minutes.
-Remove from oven and flip back over, breast side up, and roast for 3o minutes, or until golden brown.
+Remove from oven and flip breast-side-up, and roast for 3o minutes, or until golden brown.
 Remove and place on a cutting board, cover with foil.
 Rest for 20-30 minutes.
-Slice and serve with pan juices, Enjoy!
+Slice and serve with pan juices and a salad.
+Enjoy!